Anne, Princess Royal: Public appearances

-In August 2016, she returned to Russia to visit the city of Arkhangelsk for the 75th anniversary of Operation Dervish, which was one of the first Arctic convoys of World War II.
-In September 2016, Anne had a chest infection and was required to cancel official engagements.
-In late October 2016, she visited the Malaysian state of Sarawak for a two-day study tour.
+In August 2016, Anne returned to Russia to visit the city of Arkhangelsk for the 75th anniversary of Operation Dervish, one of the first Arctic convoys of World War II.
+The following month, she developed a chest infection and was required to cancel official engagements.
+In late October 2016, she undertook a two-day study tour of the Malaysian state of Sarawak.
 In April 2022, Anne and her husband toured Australia and Papua New Guinea to mark the Queen's Platinum Jubilee.
-On 12 September 2022, in St Giles' Cathedral, Edinburgh, Anne became the first woman to participate in a Vigil of the Princes, guarding her mother's coffin.
-This was repeated at Westminster Hall on 16 September.
-It was later revealed that she had been the informant at her mother's death at Balmoral, a witness who signs, along with the doctor, the death certificate.
+On 12 September 2022, at St Giles' Cathedral in Edinburgh, Anne became the first woman to participate in a Vigil of the Princes, standing guard by her mother's coffin.
+She repeated the vigil at Westminster Hall on 16 September.
+It was later revealed that she had been the informant at her mother's death at Balmoral, signing the death certificate alongside the attending doctor.
+On 21 April 2026, Anne opened the Queen Elizabeth II Garden on the centenary of her mother's birth.

 Patronages

-The Princess Royal visits USNS Comfort on 11 July 2002, while the vessel docked at Southampton.
+Anne visits USNS Comfort on 11 July 2002, while the vessel docked at Southampton.

 Anne is involved with more than 200 charities and organisations in an official capacity.
-She works extensively for Save the Children, serving as president from 1970 to 2017, and has been patron since 2017.
-Anne has visited the organisation's projects in Bangladesh, Sierra Leone, South Africa, Mozambique, Ethiopia, and Bosnia and Herzegovina.
-As a result of her work, she was nominated for the Nobel Peace Prize in 1990 by Kenneth Kaunda, President of Zambia.
-She initiated The Princess Royal Trust for Carers in 1991.
-Her extensive work for St. John Ambulance as Commandant-in-Chief of St. John Ambulance Cadets has helped to develop many young people, as she annually attends the Grand Prior Award Reception.
-She is patron of St. Andrew's First Aid.
-In 2021, she became patron of Mercy Ships, an international charity that operates the largest non-governmental hospital ships in the world.
+She works extensively with Save the Children, serving as its president from 1970 to 2017 and as patron since 2017.
+She has visited the organisation's projects in Bangladesh, Sierra Leone, South Africa, Mozambique, Ethiopia, and Bosnia and Herzegovina.
+In recognition of her humanitarian work, she was nominated for the Nobel Peace Prize in 1990 by Kenneth Kaunda, President of Zambia.
+She founded The Princess Royal Trust for Carers in 1991.
+Her long-standing work for St. John Ambulance as Commandant-in-Chief of St. John Ambulance Cadets has supported the development of many young people, and she attends the annual Grand Prior Award Reception.
+She is also patron of St. Andrew's First Aid.
+In 2021, she became patron of Mercy Ships, an international charity that operates the world's largest non-governmental hospital ships.

-Anne is a British representative in the International Olympic Committee as an administrator, and was a member of the London Organising Committee for the Olympic Games.
-She also serves as president of the British Olympic Association.
-Anne represented Great Britain in the International Olympic Committee at the 2014 Sochi Winter Olympics in Russia.
-In 1985 she became president of the Riding for the Disabled Association after serving as their patron for fourteen years.
-She maintains a relationship with student sport and is the patron of British Universities and Colleges Sport.
+Anne serves as a British representative in the International Olympic Committee as an administrator and as a member of the London Organising Committee for the Olympic Games.
+She is president of the British Olympic Association and represented Great Britain on the International Olympic Committee at the 2014 Sochi Winter Olympics in Russia.
+In 1985, she became president of the Riding for the Disabled Association after serving as its patron for fourteen years.
+She maintains a close relationship with student sport and is patron of British Universities and Colleges Sport.